 IT trends are developments in information technology, which quickly gain ground and are commonly used.
 The internet is one of the most successful and lasting IT trends of the past decades.
 Some IT trends have a disruptive character and sometimes lead to profound social and economic changes.
 This includes, for example, smart phones.
 They in turn were triggers for new IT trends – such as data storage in the cloud.
 Here we collected current trends for you:

-Trend 1: IT Trends AGI and Cognitive Computing
+Trend 1: AGI and Cognitive Computing

 Artificial intelligence (AI) is a mega trend, which combines artificial general intelligence (AGI), deep learning and cognitive computing.
 Artificial general intelligence is to get machines to behave and think like humans.
 AGI tries to realise human intelligence in hardware and software.
 AGI requires close collaboration between several sciences – from biology and physiology to chemistry, physics, social sciences, medicine up to neurosciences.